smartarch/extremexp-llm/patterns.md

 ### Describe workflow functionality

-Rationale: Can the LLM determine meaning of a workflow based on the tasks inside it?
+Rationale: Can the LLM determine the meaning of a workflow based on its tasks?

-TODO
+*Pattern details to be added.*

 ### Inconsistent workflow name and description